mccraigmccraig/freyja/README_2.md

 This illustrates how Freyja lets your domain logic stay pure while the handlers deal with the impure plumbing.

-> **Note:** When your application “language” is a set of documented effect
-> structs, you can expose that language to tooling (including LLMs) almost for
-> free.
-Register the effect constructors with a simple MCP server, document them
-> like any other API, and the model can issue those effect commands directly.
-> There’s no extra glue code—your existing pure functions already express the
-> available operations.

----

 ## 2. A Quick Tour: Cool Things Algebraic Effects Enable

 ### 2.1 Coroutine-Based Programming (with Hot or Cold Resume)